Thursday Foundation Program

 How Much Will It Cost?

 The cost of the Foundation Program is $50/month.
-However, if you are a Foundation Program student , becoming a monthly Vajra Light member entitles you to attend all Foundation Program classes, all General Program classes, and any special events held at Vajra Light.
-The monthly fee for this type of membership is $80.
+However, if you are a Foundation Program student , becoming a Full Supporting Vajra Light member entitles you to attend all Foundation Program classes, all General Program classes, and any special events held at Vajra Light.
+The monthly fee for Full Supporting membership is $80.
 As a member, you will also receive any applicable discounts at nearby Dharma centers for their special events and workshops.

 How to Join the Foundation Program